Adaptive Split-Fusion Transformer: Introduction

 \section{Introduction}

-Neural networks for learning visual representations have recently separated into conventional convolutional neural networks (i.e., CNN) and emerging transformers.
-CNN is used to be the de-facto standard network.
-Its strength comes from the aggregation of locality modeling, where small-windowed kernels serve to depict local visual cues.
-These cues are further aggregated via densely stacked layers.
-On the contrary, the transformer learns holistic visual representation through self-attention.
-Specifically, self-attention establishes long-range dependencies between localities, thus demonstrating strong global expressiveness.
-Pilot visual transformers, including ViT \cite{dosovitskiy2021an}, T2T-ViT \cite{yuan2021tokens}, deliberately avoid convolutions and only count on self-attention.
-Though achieving promising accuracy, they pay more computations as a price for bypassing efficient convolution operations.
+Neural networks for learning visual representations have recently split into directions of conventional convolutional neural networks (i.e., CNN) and emerging transformers.
+CNN used to be the de-facto standard network and was good at modeling localities.
+On the contrary, the transformer learns holistic features by building pair-wise relations, thus demonstrating strong global expressiveness.
+Pilot visual transformers, including ViT \cite{dosovitskiy2021an}, T2T-ViT \cite{yuan2021tokens}, deliberately avoid convolutions and only rely on the self-attention.
+Though achieving good accuracy, they pay extra computations as a price for bypassing efficient convolution operators.

-Since convolutions and self-attention are complementary to each other from concerns of local-global modeling and high-low efficiency, it is natural to study hybrid networks that enable each part to serve its best.
+Since convolutions and self-attention are complementary when viewed from perspectives like local-global modeling and high-low efficiency, it is natural to study hybrid networks to ensure each part serves its best.
 Existing hybrids usually combine these two parts in a cascade or parallel manner.
-Toward a cascade hybrid, researchers usually re-implement linear projections in vanilla transformers with convolutional approximations.
-For example, token-embedding \cite{Chen2021VisformerTV,Hassani2021EscapingTB,Mehta2021MobileViTLG,Wu2021CvTIC,Yan2021ConTNetWN,Yang2021FocalSF,Yuan2021IncorporatingCD} and linear-projections \cite{Chen2021VisformerTV,He2021PruningSI,Mehta2021MobileViTLG,Wu2021CvTIC,Yan2021ConTNetWN,Yuan2021IncorporatingCD} in attentions/MLPs, which can be approximated by convolutions, are commonly replaced.
-These cascade works adhere to a conservative principle of minimal modification.
-As for parallel hybrids, an extra convolutional branch is inserted on par with the attention in a dual-branch (or path) manner \cite{Chen2021MobileFormerBM,Pan2021OnTI,Peng2021ConformerLF,Xu2021ViTAEVT}.
-This strategy enables learning local/global visual contexts independently, avoiding messing them up as in cascade ones.
-Moreover, it also lays a good base in analyzing the effectiveness of each path.
+For a cascade hybrid, researchers usually re-implement linear projections in vanilla transformers with convolutional approximations.
+For example, token-embedding \cite{Chen2021VisformerTV,Hassani2021EscapingTB,Mehta2021MobileViTLG,Wu2021CvTIC,Yan2021ConTNetWN,Yang2021FocalSF,Yuan2021IncorporatingCD} and linear-projections \cite{Chen2021VisformerTV,He2021PruningSI,Mehta2021MobileViTLG,Wu2021CvTIC,Yan2021ConTNetWN,Yuan2021IncorporatingCD} in attentions/MLPs are commonly replaced by convolutions.
+These cascade works share a common principle of minimal change.
+As for parallel hybrids, an extra convolutional branch is inserted on par with the attention in a dual-branch (or dual-path) manner \cite{Chen2021MobileFormerBM,Pan2021OnTI,Peng2021ConformerLF,Xu2021ViTAEVT}.
+This strategy enables learning local/global visual contexts independently and is beneficial for analyzing the effectiveness of each path.